Telegram (software): Stickers, emoji, reactions and effects

 Telegram has more than 40,000 stickers.
 Stickers are cloud-based, high-resolution images intended to provide more expressive emoji.
 When typing in an emoji, the user is offered to send the respective sticker instead.
 Stickers come in collections called "packs", and multiple stickers can be offered for one emoji.
 Telegram comes with one default sticker pack, and users can install additional sticker packs provided by third-party contributors.

 Sticker sets installed from one client become automatically available to all other clients.
 Sticker images use WebP file format, which is better optimized to be transmitted over the internet.
 The Telegram clients also support animated emoji.
 In January 2022, video stickers were added, which use the WebM file format and do not feature any software requirements to create.

 In August 2019, Telegram introduced animated emoji, larger versions of familiar emoji with unique animations.
 In September 2021, Telegram added interactive emoji, a type of animated emoji which also play a fullscreen effect in the chat.
 These kinds of effects were later used for Premium Stickers in June 2022 and for message effects in May 2024.

 In August 2022, Telegram launched an emoji platform where users could upload their own custom emoji, either in animated or static versions.
 While any user can upload custom emoji to the platform, the use of custom emoji in chats is only available to users with Telegram Premium.

 Reactions were first added to Telegram in 2021 and expanded to include more emoji options for Premium users.
 In September 2022, Telegram gave free users access to dozens of reactions, even some that were only previously available to Premium subscribers.
-In order to accommodate the new reactions, the reaction panel was expanded and redesigned.
+To accommodate the new reactions, the reaction panel was expanded and redesigned.